ssfsx17/ffpnp/Jobs/JobDetails/Gunner.md

 ### Gunplay T10

-Scatterburst (36 MP) (multi) - Attack all enemies.
+Scatterburst (36 MP, 2 AP) (multi) - Attack all enemies.
 Successful hits are considered to be critical hits if the dice show 80 through 100.

-Trigger Happy (20 AP) (BDL) (single) - Do a number of attacks equal to your passive AP gain at the start of the round.
+Trigger Happy (20 AP) (single) - Do a number of attacks equal to your passive AP gain at the start of the round.
 Evasion is ignored.